This content is excerpted from EyeNet’s MIPS 2021; also see the Academy’s MIPS hub page.

-No reporting requirements: CMS evaluates clinicians’ cost score based on Medicare claims data for patients that it attributes to them.
+No reporting requirements.
+Cost is the only one of the four performance categories where you don’t report data or make attestations.
+CMS evaluates clinicians’ cost score based on Medicare claims data for patients that it attributes to them.

 What if you don’t get a cost score?
 If you don’t meet the case minimum for the cataract surgery measure, and assuming you aren’t scored on any of the other cost measures, cost’s contribution to your final score will be reweighted to 0%, and quality’s contribution will be reweighted upward (see “Table: Performance Category Weights”).

 This can be described as a three-step process.

 - Your achievement point total is your numerator.
 For each cost measure you are scored on, you will receive 1 to 10 achievement points based on how your performance compares to the measure’s benchmark.

 - The number of points available to you is your denominator.
 If you are only scored on the cataract surgery measure, then your denominator would be 10.